-In July 2017,36 we reported that the IRS had not established processes to prevent individuals who have a nonwork Social Security Number (SSN)37 from receiving the EITC.38 In response, the IRS initiated a pilot program to identify 500 tax returns with EITC claims during processing in which claimants were issued a nonwork SSN and, as such, do not qualify
+In July 2017, we reported that the IRS had not established processes to prevent individuals who have a nonwork Social Security Number (SSN) from receiving the EITC.
+In response, the IRS initiated a pilot program to identify 500 tax returns with EITC claims during processing in which claimants were issued a nonwork SSN and, as such, do not qualify for the EITC.
+The claimant is asked to provide documentation that he or she no longer has a nonwork SSN (now has one that is valid for work) and as such qualifies for the EITC claimed.
+If the claimant cannot

-33 TIGTA, Ref.
+&lt;sup>21 TIGTA, Ref.
 No. 2020-44-007, Results of the 2019 Filing Season (Jan.
 2020).

-34 TIGTA, Ref.
+&lt;sup>22 TIGTA, Ref.
 No. 2019-40-039, Some Refundable Credits Are Still Not Classified and Reported Correctly as a High Risk for Improper Payment by the Internal Revenue Service (May 2019).

-35 TIGTA, Ref.
+&lt;sup>23 TIGTA, Ref.
 No. 2018-40-015, Employer Noncompliance With Wage Reporting Requirements Significantly Reduces the Ability to Verify Refundable Tax Credit Claims Before Refunds Are Paid (Feb.
 2018).

-36 TIGTA, Ref.
+&lt;sup>24 TIGTA, Ref.
 No. 2017-40-042, Processes Do Not Maximize the Use of Third-Party Income Documents to Identify Potentially Improper Refundable Credit Claims (July 2017).

-37 A nonwork SSN is issued to obtain Federal benefits, e.g., Medicaid or food stamps, and is not valid for work.
+&lt;sup>25 A nonwork SSN is issued to obtain Federal benefits, e.g., Medicaid or food stamps, and is not valid for work.
 The Social Security Administration has issued almost eight million "NOT VALID FOR EMPLOYMENT" SSNs since 1972 to individuals who do not have authorization to work in the United States.

-38 The Personal Responsibility and Work Opportunity Reconciliation Act of 1996, enacted August 22, 1996, requires individuals claiming the EITC to have a SSN that is valid for work and authorizes the IRS to deny claims to those individuals who file using an invalid SSN.
+&lt;sup>26 The Personal Responsibility and Work Opportunity Reconciliation Act of 1996, enacted August 22, 1996, requires individuals claiming the EITC to have a SSN that is valid for work and authorizes the IRS to deny claims to those individuals who file using an invalid SSN.

-Improper Payment Reporting Has Improved; However, There Have Been No Significant Reductions to the Billions of Dollars of Improper Payments for the EITC.
-The claimant is asked to provide documentation that he or she no longer has a nonwork SSN (now has one that is valid for work) and as such qualifies for the EITC claimed.
-If the claimant cannot provide the documentation or fails to respond to the notice, the IRS will disallow the credit.
+provide the documentation or fails to respond to the notice, the IRS will disallow the credit.
 Figure 5 provides a breakdown, for Processing Years 2018 and 2019, of the number of returns filed by nonwork SSN individuals the IRS selected for review, the number of the returns with reversed EITC, and the amount of revenue protected associated with the erroneous returns.